 Some people choose to simply pay the fine associated with speeding in Connecticut, while others hope to fight the speeding ticket and avoid the fine.
 There are pros and cons to both of these options that you should be aware of if you have a speeding ticket.

 The con of pleading nolo contendere is that you don’t even have a chance to fight the speeding ticket and you must pay the fine, which can be fairly costly depending on your circumstances.
-However, the pro to paying the speeding ticket is that once you pay the fine, it will be over with and you won’t have the possibility of having points on your license.
+In addition, whether you plead not guilty or solo contendere, there is a possibility that you will have points on your license due to the speeding incident.

 Fighting the Ticket